Damian34/git-repository-reader/README.md

 ---

-#### What could have gone better
+#### What could have been done better

 - Since I didn’t succeed in normalizing repository data, I ended up storing everything directly in MongoDB
   and didn’t convert it into structured entities in a relational database like Postgres
-  (this could’ve been a great reason to create an extra microservice for normalization and event-based communication)
+  (this could’ve been a good opportunity to create an extra microservice for normalization and event-based communication)
-- Both the `client` and `engine` services share a single MongoDB instance, not ideal for a proper Kubernetes setup, although technically it could still work.
+- Both the `client` and `engine` services share a single MongoDB instance, which is not ideal for a proper Kubernetes setup, although technically it could still work.
 - I used DeepSource for pipeline reports because it seemed like the best free option, but later I realized it doesn't fully support Java in the free tier, so I partially abandoned it.
-- I could have started the project with a dedicated `dev` branch from the beginning, instead of committing most of the work directly to `main`.
+- I could have started the project with a dedicated `dev` branch from the beginning, instead of committing most of the work directly to `main` which is commonly used as production branch.

 ---